Notice of a Change Healthcare Third-Party Incident

 • Choking or gurgling sounds

-A key tool in helping prevent overdose deaths is naloxone, which is a life-saving medication that can reverse an overdose from opioids, including fentanyl.
+Naloxone is a life-saving medication that can reverse an overdose from opioids.
 Naloxone comes as a nasal spray (called NARCAN®) or injection.
-You can buy naloxone over the counter from a local pharmacy, and you do not need training or authorization to administer.
+You can buy naloxone over the counter from a local pharmacy, and you do not need training or authorization to use it.

-If you suspect someone is experiencing an overdose, follow the below steps from the CDC.
-If you are unsure, then treat it like an overdose, as you might save a life:
+If you suspect someone is experiencing an overdose, the CDC recommends following the steps below.
+If you are not sure, follow these steps anyway.
+It could save a life.

 1. Call 911.